cynraw/Data_Analytics/README.md

 # Yeah Lets do this........ # Growth mindset
 - Started by installing mysql and configuring it.
 - Downloaded a file containing the data we will be using for the bootcamp.

+## Select statement in mysql
+- Used to work with columns.